-I mentioned earlier that the addition of an issue to an individual's issues hierarchy is accompanied by the accumulation of related knowledge, resulting in a downward pressure upon the issue.
-In many cases, though, the issue might have a solution provided by a vendor, which typically gets involved in the process.
-Attempting to make the most of the potential transaction, the vendor creates an opposing, upward pressure on the issue by bringing slight improvements to the solution, making it more specific to the individual.
-As a result, if the transaction is to occur, it will take place when and where, relative to the individual's continuum of problem-solving behaviors, these pressures balance each other out.
-However, within a group of individuals that share this issue, the transaction's position along the continuum tends to be the same for each individual, at any given time.
-So, not only do the pressures from all the individual transactions, including the potential ones, influence each other, but they cumulate, resulting in the two fundamental forces that act upon the group's issue-solution pair.
+I mentioned earlier that the addition of a need to an individual's hierarchy of needs is accompanied by the accumulation of related knowledge, resulting in a downward pressure upon the need.
+In many cases, though, the need might have a solution provided by a vendor, which typically gets involved in the process.
+Attempting to make the most of the potential transaction, the vendor creates an opposing, upward pressure on the need by bringing slight improvements to the solution, making it more specific to the individual.
+As a result, if the transaction is to occur, it will take place when and where, relative to the individual's continuum of needaddressing behaviors, these pressures balance each other out.
+However, within a group of individuals that share this need, the transaction's position along the continuum tends to be the same for each individual, at any given time.
+So, not only do the pressures from all the individual transactions, including the potential ones, influence each other, but they cumulate, resulting in the two fundamental forces that act upon the group's need-solution pair.
 These forces are Commoditization and Innovation.